fwong03/celery/docs/userguide/tasks.rst

     >>> from myapp.tasks import mytask    # << BAD!!!

-The second example will cause the task to be named differently since the worker and the client imports the modules under different names:
+The second example will cause the task to be named differently since the worker and the client import the modules under different names:

 .. code-block:: pycon